OpenLiberty/docs-playbook/README.md

 1. Once all of the changes look correct on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), and all of the `staging` branch changes have been merged into the `vNext` branch, create the branches you need for the new release.

    a.
 Select `vNext` in the **Current Branch** menu in Github Desktop

    b.
 Click the **New Branch** button and create a branch with the next release version number.
 E.g. if the most recent version on openliberty.io is `20.0.0.8`, then create a `v20.0.0.9`  branch.

 2. Follow the same procedure in steps 1a-1b to create `vX.0.0.X-staging` and `vX.0.0.X-draft` branches off of the new version branch you just created, which will be used for retroactive fixes to this version in the future.
 E.g. if `v20.0.0.9` is the version being released, then select `v20.0.0.9` from the **Current Branch** menu in GitHub desktop and create a new branch called `v20.0.0.9-staging`.
 Switch back to `v20.0.0.9` branch and repeat to create `v20.0.0.9-draft`. **Don't forget to publish the branch all the branches that you create by clicking "Publish this branch" after you create each branch**.

 3. Repeat steps 1 and 2 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated).

-4. Create a new branch off of the `prod` branch of this repo to add the new release version to the `branches` section of the [`prod playbook`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).
+4. Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the [`antora- playbook.yaml`](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).
 You can make this change in your browser.

    a.
 Go to the [antora-playbook.yml](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).

    b.
 Click the pencil icon to edit the file.

    c.
 Add the new release version to the `branches` section

    d.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Once the pull request has been reviewed, merge it in.

-5. In the docs repo, crerate a new prod-based branch and change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches  to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
+5. In the docs repo, create a new vNext-based branch and change the `version` in `antora.yml` in the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches  to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
 For example, if `22.0.0.6` is being released, set the version to `22.0.0.7` in both `draft` and `staging`.

 Once those changes have been reviewed merge them in.
 This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in a build to have a unique version so they need to be updated to be unique from the version just released.
 You can either change the version and commit to draft/staging or create a pull request to do so.

 6. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated in the docs repo, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.

    a.
 Open Github Desktop and select the docs-generated repo

    b.
 Select `staging` in the **Current Branch** dropdown menu

    c.
 Click the **Create a Pull Request** button.

    d.
 Get the resulting PR reviewed and merged.

 7. Repeat steps 5 and 6 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated/blob/vNext/antora.yml)